Dmitry-Borodin/igc2kmz-batch-scripts/README.md

 I think repository makes it easier to find and contribute.

+## Installation
+* Install Python 2.7
+* Download [igc2kmz](https://github.com/twpayne/igc2kmz) and this project.
+Unpack both in the same folder
+* Update path in the scripts if needed.

 ## Usage

-Look at the files.
-It's simple. [contributions are welcome, expecially in this part]
+[contributions are welcome, expecially in this part]

 1)Create a subfolders for each group member
 2)Put tracks and color.txt files inside.